cs399f24/reading-tracker/README.md

 Under Application restrictions, you can limit it to certain HTTP referrers (for web apps) or IP addresses (for server-side apps).
 Under API restrictions, you can limit it to only the Google Books API.

+## AWS Secrets Setup
+Step-by-Step Guide to Create the Secret
+Log in to AWS Management Console:

+Go to AWS Management Console.
+Sign in using your credentials.
+Navigate to Secrets Manager:

+Type Secrets Manager in the search bar and click on it.
+Create a New Secret:

+Click on Store a new secret.
+Select Other type of secret.
+Add the Key-Value Pair:

+In the Key field, enter: googlebooks
+In the Value field, enter your Google Books API Key (e.g., AIzaSyDXXXXXXX...).
+Set the Secret Name:

+Click Next.
+Enter Secret Name as reading_test_key.

+Review and Store:

+Review the details to ensure everything is correct.
+Click Store.

 ## Launch the API